athiramkt/Food_Sales_Analysis/README.md

 3 Crackers                   3340.
 4 Snacks                     2238.
 ```
-**Analysis of Total Sales by Category**:
+**Finding**: **Analysis of Total Sales by Category**:
-Cookies dominate sales with 17,212 units, accounting for the largest share, followed by Bars at 10,536 units.
-Crackers and Snacks contribute significantly less, with 3,340 units and 2,238 units, respectively.
+> 1. Cookies dominate sales with 17,212 units, accounting for the largest share, followed by Bars at 10,536 units.

+> 2. Crackers and Snacks contribute significantly less, with 3,340 units and 2,238 units, respectively.

 This highlights strong customer preference for Cookies and Bars, suggesting they should be prioritized in marketing and inventory strategies.

-## Share
+## Phase 5: Share

 We'll begin by analyzing the data through visualizations to uncover key insights and present our findings in a clear and impactful manner to the marketing team and other stakeholders.

-**Sales by Product**
+**1.Sales by Product**
 ```r
 ggplot(data = my_sales_clean_data, aes(x = product, y = total_price, fill = product)) +
   geom_col() +